bouwe77/bouwe77.github.io/content/blog/elm-rendering-html/elm-rendering-html.md

 In my [previous blog post about Elm](/elm-baby-steps) I wrote about the Elm language, mainly about how to create and call functions.
 Because that's what you do in a functional language, writing and/or calling functions.

 In this post I'll look into rendering HTML with Elm.
-This is very common as Elm is a language for creating web applications.
+This is very common, as Elm is a language for creating web applications.
 The Elm code you write is compiled into JavaScript.

-Again, we will use the [Elm Playground](https://elm-lang.org/try) so you don't have to install anything, and can just fiddle around.
+Again, we will use the [Elm Playground](https://elm-lang.org/try) so you don't have to install anything, and we can just fiddle around.

-In this blog post I'll focus on just _showing_ HTML, and not on user interaction yet, that will be something for a next post.
+In this blog post I'll focus on just _showing_ HTML.
+Adding user interaction will be something for a next article.

 ### Hello World